Philip & Shelly Jauch — Owners

-Sensei Philip Jauch — Owner / Sensei / Senior Instructor
+Sensei Philip Jauch — Owner / Chief Instructor

-Philip Jauch holds the rank of Sensei and a 3rd degree Black Belt in International Kenpo Karate Jiu Jitsu under Professor Robert Austin, a 3rd degree Black Belt in Kanda Ha Kamishin Ryu Aiki Jiu Jitsu under Soke Don Phillip, a Basic Instructor Certification and rank in Progressive Arnis under Chad Bailey and ongoing studies in BJJ and Wu style Taiji.
+Philip Jauch holds the rank of Sensei and a 3rd degree Black Belt in International Kenpo Karate Jiu Jitsu under Professor Robert Austin, Sensei and a 3rd degree Black Belt in Shorinji Tetsuken Do Kanda Ha Kamishin Ryu under Soke Don Phillip, a Basic Instructor Certification and rank in Progressive Arnis under Chad Bailey and ongoing studies in BJJ and Wu style Taiji.
 He believes in supporting the journey of every student to improve themselves.
-He works diligently to provide a well-rounded education to his students as he trains to improve his owns abilities to the same end.
+He works diligently to provide a well-rounded education to his students as he trains to improve his own abilities to the same end.
 “I work with some of the best instructors in the industry within our school.
 It’s an honor to watch the students progress and grow.”

 Dougal Drew – Senior Instructor

 Mike Klusman is currently a 3rd degree Black Belt instructor.
 He began training in Kenpo over 10 years ago in the Loveland IBBA school where he earned his Shodan Rank under Sensei Keith Schuett while working as an assistant instructor.
-He recently earned his 3rd degree is working to earn his Sensei license.
+He recently earned his Sensei license.
 His teaching emphasis is on truly understanding and embracing the principles and tenants of International Kenpo Karate JiuJitsu.

 Mr. Klusman has participated in a number of seminars and competitions throughout the USA and abroad following his love for Filipino Martial Arts (FMA).
 He has participated at the world level in live stick fighting.
 He continues to promote FMA and coach a Kaizen to share his love for FMA.